daredever/dbmanager/README.md

 ## Summary

 Simple Database Manager with .Net Core 3.1, React and Bootstrap.
+The main goal is to use fewer third-party nuget packages.

+Solution designed with Onion architecture.

-Tested on docker container with mssql/server:2017-latest-ubuntu image.
+Tested on docker container with mssql/server:2017-latest image.

 ## Examples